tdeboissiere/DeepLearningImplementations/pix2pix/README.md

 For each image:

 - The first 2 rows are generated images
-- The last 2 rows are real images
+- The last 2 rows are corresponding real imagesgit